1995parham/elievim/README.md

 Recommend lazy-load plugins.
-Check the usage in `modules`, it will improve your neovim start speed. `lazyload` is not magic, it just generate your config into some `autocmds`, you can check the
-`packer_compiled.lua` to check it.
+Check the usage in `modules`, it will improve your neovim start speed. `lazyload` is not magic, it just generates your config into some `autocmds`, you can check the `packer_compiled.lua` to check it.

-I don't like the default path config in packer it use `plugins` folder  So i set compiled file path to `~/.local/share/nvim/site/lua`, you can find compiled file in this path.
+I don't like the default path config in packer it uses `plugins` folder, So I set compiled file path to `~/.local/share/nvim/site/lua`, you can find compiled file in this path.
 Use `:h autocmd` to know more about.

-When you edit the config and open neovim and it does not take effect.
+When you edit the config then open neovim, and it does not take effect.
 Please try `PackerCompile` to generate a new compile file with your new change.
 You also may encounter errors in this process.